ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 <!-- - Access will be immediately rejected.
 You will receive an email:
   ![Request denied email](./assets/requestDenied.jpg) -->

-- In the Abbey "Approvals" screen, click "Approve".
+- In the Abbey **Approvals** screen, click **Approve**.
   ![Approve the request](./assets/approve.jpg)

-You can see the GitHub actions Abbey ran to add Carol to the group in your repository's "Actions" tab — https://github.com/YourName/abbeytest/actions.
+You can see the GitHub actions Abbey ran to add Carol to the group in your repository's **Actions** tab, https://github.com/YourName/abbeytest/actions.

 Abbey makes access changes only through GitHub on commits.
-If you try to run Terraform locally it will fail because you do not have a state file.
+If you try to run Terraform locally, it will fail because you do not have a state file.
 Even running `terraform init` will fail with:
 ```bash
 Initializing the backend...
 Error refreshing state: HTTP remote state endpoint requires auth